 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Thailand, you can explore all the landmarks.

-The Grand Palace is the most visited landmark in Bangkok, the capital of Thailand.
+The Grand Palace is one of the most visited landmarks in Asia and Bangkok, the capital of Thailand.
 The palace was built in 1782 and served as the home of the Thai King for 150 years.
 It also housed the Royal Court and the administrative seat of government.